Joystream/founding-members/RULES.md

 Any member can earn leaderboard points for referring other contributors to the platform.

-Currently, the `referral discount` is 80%, meaning the referrer will earn 0.2 multiplied by the points earned by their referrals.
+Currently, the `referral bonus` is 20%, meaning the referrer will earn 0.2 multiplied by the points earned by their referrals.

 We will collect information on referrals when we induct Founding Members, by asking when people join the Telegram group, and through various other enquiries.

 #### Updates To These Rules